 Occupants requiring assistance:

-- Should proceed to the nearest stairway and request assistance from other evacuees.
+- Occupants requiring assistance should proceed to the nearest stairway and request assistance from other evacuees.
 Do not obstruct the door leading to the stairway.
 If the location becomes unsafe, move to an uncompromised stairway and call for help until rescued.

 - Occupants with disabilities should prepare for emergencies in advance by learning the locations of exit corridors and exit stairways, by planning an escape route, and showing a classmate, co-worker, or instructor how to assist him/her in case of an emergency.
 Occupants with speech impairment should carry a whistle or have other means of attracting attention.
 All exit corridors and stairways are marked with lighted signs and are protected with self-closing fire doors.
 These are the safest areas during an emergency.
 Campus Safety and/or Fire Department personnel will check all exit stairways during the evacuation process, for trapped persons.